 I had hosed it down, inspected the leaves, and put it in fresh potting soil to prep for overwintering it, but even in the absence of pests to the naked eye, hitchhikers are always a possibility.
 They lay eggs on the undersides of leaves or hide in the garden soil that was still clinging to the roots.

-The aphids seemed to appear overnight, and I needed to get them under control quickly yet naturally — a high concern since the plants were overwintering in our bedrooms.
+The aphids seemed to appear overnight, and I needed to get rid of them quickly yet naturally — a high concern since the plants were overwintering in our bedrooms.
 (Those little white specks are nymphs, or young aphids.)

-Luckily, when it comes to fast and easy (and cheap!) pest control, organic gardeners know that it takes just two ingredients to make a safe and effective pest spray: liquid soap and water.
+Luckily, when it comes to fast and easy (and cheap!) pest sprays, DIY gardeners know that it takes just two ingredients to make the best organic insecticide: liquid soap and water.

-Insecticidal soap kills common pests on houseplants and garden plants on contact; you can use the same formula indoors or out.
+Insecticidal soap kills common pests on indoor plants (like potted herbs and other houseplants) and outdoor plants (like vegetable gardens and flower beds) on contact.
+You can use the same formula indoors or out.